minhlucvan/n8n-nodes-browserless/README.md

 </p>

 This is an n8n community node.
-It lets you interact with [browserless](https://github.com/browserless/chrome) íntance in your `n8n` workflows.
+It lets you interact with [browserless](https://github.com/browserless/chrome) instance in your `n8n` workflows.

 browserless is a web-service that allows for remote clients to connect, drive, and execute headless work; all inside of docker.
 It offers first-class integrations for puppeteer, playwright, selenium's webdriver, and a slew of handy REST APIs for doing more common work.
 On top of all that it takes care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
 We even handle edge-cases like downloading files, managing sessions, and have a fully-fledged documentation site.